Zhou13-zy/plant-care-buddy/PLANT_BUDDY_PRD.md

 - **Entities and Value Objects**
   - *Purpose*: Distinguish objects with identity from those defined by attributes
-  - *Application*: Plants as entities, care requirements as value objects
+  - *Application*: Plants as entities, care requirements as value objects, users as identity entities
   - *Benefits*: Focused domain model, appropriate equality semantics

 - **Aggregates and Aggregate Roots**
   - *Purpose*: Cluster entities and value objects into cohesive units
-  - *Application*: Plant as aggregate root for care events and photos
+  - *Application*: Plant as aggregate root for care events and photos, user as aggregate root for plants
   - *Benefits*: Enforced invariants, transactional boundaries

 - **Domain Services**